Based on what you've told us, it looks like you're covered by the Hospitality Industry (General) Award [MA000009].

 - the employer doesn't provide free accommodation or suitable transport.

 Travel costs and travel time

-When an employee (except a casual) has to work at a place more than 80 km away from their normal workplace they have to be paid an amount equal to the cost of fares reasonably spent in travelling from the normal workplace to the new workplace.
+When an employee (except a casual) has to work at a place more than 80 km away from their usual workplace they have to be paid an amount equal to the cost of fares reasonably spent in travelling from the usual workplace to the new workplace.

 Airport catering employees have to be paid a travelling allowance each day.
 For allowance amounts, go to Penalty rates and allowances.